 What is a limited company?

 It does mean you have a few more accounting and legal obligations than if you operate as a sole trader.
-However, it’s a good way to go if you intend to grow your business into something larger down the line.
+However, it’s a good way to go if you want to grow your business.

 What you need to do to set up a limited company